splorp/npds-tracker-server/readme.md

 ## Files

-`readme.md` - You're soaking in it
+`readme.md` — You’re soaking in it

-`npdstracker.java` - Java source code for the tracker
+`npdstracker.java` — Java source code for the tracker

-`npdstracker.ini` - Settings and configuration for the tracker
+`npdstracker.ini` — Settings and configuration for the tracker

-`template.html` - HTML page template used by the tracker
+`template.html` — HTML page template used by the tracker

-`template.css` - Stylesheet used in conjunction with the HTML template by the tracker
+`template.css` — Stylesheet used in conjunction with the HTML template by the tracker

-`npdscmd.txt` - Initial tracker commands.
+`npdscmd.txt` — Initial tracker commands.
 Registered servers are written to this file upon shutdown

-`startnpds.sh` - An example shell script for Unix-like operating systems
+`startnpds.sh` — An example shell script for Unix-like operating systems

-`manifest.mf` - Information specific to the Java source code
+`manifest.mf` — Information specific to the Java source code

-`images` - New directory containing default tracker images.
+`images` — New directory containing default tracker images.

 ## Getting Started